transferwise/pipelinewise/docs/connectors/taps/mysql.rst

 .. note::

-  This tap supports :ref:`log_based` replication method with GTID position, at the time of writing this, only MariaDB GTID is implemented.
+  This tap supports :ref:`log_based` replication method with GTID position for both Mariadb and Mysql.

 Example YAML for ``tap-mysql``: